sorakatsuki/minui-portmaster-for-miyoo-flip/README.md

 - Browse available ports and install new ones.
 - Installed ports will appear under the Ports entry in MinUI/NextUI.

+> [!IMPORTANT]
-> **Note:** Not all ports are ready to run immediately after installation, and some may require additional steps.
+> Not all ports are ready to run immediately after installation, and some may require additional steps.
 This usually involves copying files from a purchased copy of the game.
 These will need to be copied to the corresponding port folder in `/Roms/Ports (PORTS)/.ports` on the SD card.
 Please refer to the port's documentation at the [PortMaster](https://portmaster.games/games.html) website for specific instructions.

 ## Known Issues